-One subset of animation is confusing to some people, even though it’s all around us in the digital era: Motion Graphics.
-It’s so ubiquitous that it’s almost invisible — but it is a truly powerful tool when it comes to commercial animation.
+One subset of animation is particularly confusing to some people, even though it’s all around us given the digital era.
+The genre in question?
+Motion graphics.
+This type of animation is so ubiquitous that it’s almost invisible.
+But motion graphics is a truly powerful tool when it comes to commercial branding and marketing animation.

 From Static to Moving Designs

-For example, in a traditional cel animation (like Disney movies), you can use endless references from nature to animate a human figure or an animal.
-But in Motion Design, there’s no natural reference to how shapes, typography, and grids move.
-For this reason, motion designers study all types of movements, acceleration, and speeds.
-By putting all those variables together they can bring life to design elements in a way that’s more humanized, capable of connecting with viewers.
+For example, in a traditional cel animation (think Disney movies), you can use endless references from nature to animate a human figure or animal.
+But in motion design, there’s no natural reference to how shapes, typography, and grids move.
+For this reason, motion designers study all types of movements, accelerations, and speeds.
+By putting all those variables together, they can bring life to design elements in a way that’s more humanized and capable of connecting with viewers.

 The History of Motion Graphics

-Uses of Motion Graphics Today
+Applications of Motion Graphics Today

-With the advances of websites and apps, motion has been playing a significant role in helping build better interface experiences through the niche area of UX Motion Design.
+With the advances of websites and apps, motion has been playing a significant role in helping build better interface experiences through the niche area of UX motion design.

 When it comes to advertising, especially social media, motion graphics really shine in everything from complex, story-driven ads, to simple animated Instagram posts.
 It’s a great tool for helping companies stand out from the crowd.

-How to Think Motion
+How To Think Motion

 When thinking about a motion piece, it’s less about being literal and more about the expressiveness and abstractions you can create to convey an idea.
 By nature, motion design doesn’t rely on characters to perform well.
 The use of visual metaphors is a great ally for powerful motion videos.

 When it comes to movement, the pace of actions and transitions of scenes is crucial for a good motion graphics video.
 It’s about mastering time and space.
 Rhythm comes from the difference of speed in the actions in various moments of animation.
-Smoother movements, with a longer duration, can bring a sense of peace, while fast actions and plenty of transitions speak to something more energetic.
+Smoother movements with a longer duration can bring a sense of peace, while fast actions and plenty of transitions speak to something more energetic.
 The combination of those in a single video helps to create the rhythm and generate climax.
 Movement is a language; it tells a story on its own and empowers the message.